Simspace/island/README.md

     class Productizable s where
       type Productized s
       productize :: (forall x.
 Maybe (f x) -> g x) -> s f a -> Productized s g a

-We will of course also implement operations for Structured and CoStructured, as soon as we figure out what those shapes look like :)

 Paths
 ---